codifyne-dev/listing-app/README.md

 ├── app/
 │   ├── context/
 │   │   └── ThemeContext.tsx  # Theme management context
 │   ├── globals.css           # Global styles and Tailwind components
 │   ├── layout.tsx            # Root layout component
 │   └── page.tsx              # Main application page
 ├── start-local.bat           # Windows batch file for easy startup
 ├── vercel.json               # Vercel deployment configuration
 └── package.json              # Dependencies and scripts
 ```

 ## Configuration

-All flavor data is stored in your browser's localStorage.
-The app starts with a default placeholder template (10 brands, 10 items each) that you can customize through the settings modal.
+All item data is stored in your browser's localStorage.
+The app starts with a default placeholder template (10 titles, 10 items each) that you can customize through the settings modal.
 Your configuration is automatically saved and persists across sessions.